-This indicator shows the percentage of adults who have used marijuana in the past 30 days (either for medicinal purposes or recreational purposes).
-Legal marijuana dispensaries are dispersed throughout the Coachella Valley, so monitoring the use of this substance is certainly a worthwhile effort.
+This indicator shows the percent of adults who have used marijuana in the past 30 days (either for medicinal purposes or recreational purposes).

-Cities/CDPs with the highest percentage of adults who are active marijuana users include Thermal (26.6%), Palm Springs (24.2%), and Indio (22.7%).
-The cities/CDPs with the lowest percentage of adults who are active marijuana users are Coachella (18.2%), Rancho Mirage (17.7%), and Cathedral City (17.0%).
+Cities/CDPs with the highest percent of adults who are active marijuana users include Thermal (26.6%), Palm Springs (24.2%), and Indio (22.7%).
+The cities/CDPs with the lowest percent of adults who are active marijuana users are Coachella (18.2%), Rancho Mirage (17.7%), and Cathedral City (17.0%).

-See Appendix 48 for adult marijuana use data on nine cities/CDPs.
+See Appendix 48 for adult marijuana use data on 9 cities/CDPs.